epogrebnyak/linprog/README.md

 The problems are kept quite simple and toy size (7 days of planning, 1-2 goods).
-They reveal the logic of formulation of storage time limit, sequential production and order selection for factory (eg chemical or mechanical production).
+They reveal the logic of formulation of storage time limit, sequential production and order selection for a generic industrial (eg chemical or mechanical) production.

 Why this excercise can be useful?
-Model vs real world: detecting what we capture in the model and what not with respect to real production.
+Differentiate model vs real world, detect what we capture in the model and what not with respect to real production, see if enforcing model rules can be feasible in practice, what judgement may suggest vs the model, what are data requirements, model extensions, business changes (eg pricing, contract structure), what is "lean" materially, etc.

 <a name="task1"></a>